Nevenall/monsters/Trunkles.md

 ### Sing a Soothing Song (+3)

 Trunkles sings many heartfelt songs of its loneliness.
 Sad they may be, but also magically soothing.
-You may add +3 HP to any healing you recieve during a song.
+You may add +3 HP to any healing you receive during a song.

 ### Stand a Sleepless Watch (+3)